cfryerdev/microfrontends-react-js-typescript/readme.md

 5) Run your host using `npm start`.

 Thats it, you should be ready to go.

+## Deploying the remotes

+When we deploy the host to a container or app service, we rarely will need to re-deploy the host.
+This is because the host use http to resolve the remotes, so we simply need to deploy the remotes to a CDN.
+The host has config telling it where to get the remotes!
+Cool huh?

 ## Building and deploying the container